Trail Blazers outlast Hawks in overtime 124-113 - WHIZ News

 With a 103-102 edge, Blazers coach Terry Stotts challenged a foul call on Hassan Whiteside with 1:09 left.
 It was successful and CJ McCollum’s jumper extended the lead to 105-102 with 52.5 seconds left.

-After Bazemore’s 3-pointers against his former team, CJ McCollum’s 3 extended the lead to 118-111 in overtime and Atlanta couldn’t catch up.
+After Bazemore’s 3-pointers against his former team, McCollum’s 3 extended the lead to 118-111 to all but seal it.
 McCollum finished with 23 points and Whiteside added 21 points and 11 rebounds.

+“They started out every quarter on a run and the same thing happened at the end.
+They started out on a run and it was too late then to catch back up,” Young said.

-The Blazers were coming off a 119-115 loss to the Nets on Friday night, which marred Lillard’s personal best and franchise record 60 points.
+The Blazers were coming off a 119-115 loss to the Nets on Friday night, which marred Lillard’s big night with a personal best and franchise record 60 points.

 Portland has been beset by injuries.
 Forward Zach Collins appeared in three games this season before surgery on his shoulder that will sideline him at least four months.
 Forward Rodney Hood left Friday’s game with back spasms and was unavailable against the Hawks.